stealth/psc/README.md

 Bounce commands
 ---------------

-*psc* contains features to allow TCP-connections or binary data blobs being forwarded from/to remote devices across multiple hops even if it is not possible to install the `pscr` binary at the remote site.
+*psc* features allow TCP-connections or binary data blobs being forwarded from/to remote devices across multiple hops even if it is not possible to install the `pscr` binary at the remote site.
 This is very useful for forensic purposes if you do not have any means to otherwise download artefacts from the device (which can be an UART connected phone for example) or need to forward connections without touching the FS to not destroy evidence on the system or when the root-FS is ro mounted and you can't upload your tool-set.

+This is a really cool feature, as you can see your TCP connection hop through your local tty to a remote box without the need to install anything remotely.

 This solely works by local pty punkrock and handing over a bounce-command to `pscl` that it will drop on the remote shell (without `pscr` running) and some state engine magic that filters out and handles the data at the local side.
-Usually this requires to set the remote pty to raw mode at first before issuing the actual command.
+Usually this requires to set the remote pty to raw mode at first before issuing the actual command and some other details that are passed to `-B`.
+The argument is split into the following parts:

+* The local port to trigger the command upon connect, followed by `:`, e.g. `1234:`.
+* The cmd that sets the remote tty to raw mode, usually `stty -echo raw` or `python -c "import tty;tty.setraw(0)"` (take care to get the quotes right, as `-B` also needs to be quoted) or anything similar.
+* A "GO" marker issued by remote that tells `pscl` to start sending data to avoid a race between `stty` actually happen and the start of the cmd, e.g. a `echo GO` is perfect.
+* The trigger command itself, e.g. `nc 127.0.0.1 22` to bounce local port 1234 to remote's SSH server
+* optionally a FIN marker issued by remote so you notice that trigger command has been finished i.e. you can kill your local connection to port 1234, which allows `pscl` to reset its tty state.
+  `echo FIN` will do it.
+Recommended, as otherwise you can have trouble recognizing the end of your command.
+* All four previous commands are separated by `;` and enclosed in brackets.

+Examples:

 If you want to forward a TCP connection, this example requires `stty` and `nc` installed on the device, but it could theoretically be anything else that does equivalent.

 Start a local session:

-`TERM=dumb ./pscl -B '1234:[stty -echo raw;nc example.com 22]'`
+`./pscl -B '1234:[stty -echo raw;echo GO;nc example.com 22;echo FIN]'`

-This will issue the command `stty -echo raw;nc example.com 22` to the remote device if you connect locally to port 1234 and then just forwards any data it sees back and forth and rate-limiting the traffic so it will not exceed the devices' tty speed (115200 is the default).
+This will issue the command `stty -echo raw;echo GO;nc example.com 22;echo FIN` to the remote device if you connect locally to port 1234 and then just forwards any data it sees back and forth and rate-limiting the traffic so it will not exceed the devices' tty speed (115200 is the default).

-When the local session is started, connect to the remote device by UART, ssh or whatever it is and once you have the remote shell, also type locally:
+When the pscl session is started, connect to the remote device by UART, `ssh -e none ...` or whatever it is and once you have the remote shell, also type locally:

 `ssh root@127.0.0.1 -p 1234` to bounce the SSH connection from your local box across the remote device to the `example.com` destination.
-Of course the `pscr` variant is preferred as it is only possible to bounce a single connection at a time (although you can pass multiple `-B` commands for various forwards) and theres a chance to hang the shell after the TCP session since the pty is in `raw -echo` mode and depending on whether the final remote peer also closes the connection, it might be that the shell just hangs after that.
+Of course the `pscr` variant is preferred as `-B` can only bounce a single connection at a time (although you can pass multiple `-B` commands for various forwards) and theres a chance to hang the shell after the TCP session since the pty is in `raw -echo` mode and depending on whether the final remote peer also closes the connection, it might be that the shell just hangs after that.
 If you happen to find a pscl notification that the connection has finished and see a prompt, you should `reset` it, so that a new connection can be started.
 While data is being forwarded, you will see 7bit ASCII `<` and `>` notifications in `pscl` which are just local for easier debugging and progress detection.

 Note that the connection to the remote site has to be 8bit clean, i.e. the ssh, telnet, UART or whatever channel *must not handle escape sequences* (unlike when using `pscr`).
 For ssh connections this means you have to use `ssh -e none` in the `pscl` session.

 Next, following some examples to handle binary file xfer where *rfile* denotes the remote file and *lfile* the local file.

 To start a session to drop remote files, locally:

-`TERM=dumb ./pscl -B '1234:[stty -echo raw;dd of=rfile.bin bs=1 count=7350;echo FIN]'`
+`./pscl -B '1234:[stty -echo raw;echo GO;dd of=rfile.bin bs=1 count=7350;echo FIN]'`

 Where you need to specify the amount of data that the remote side is expecting.
 It would also work without (e.g. `cat>...`) but then the session will hang after transmission has finished as `cat` is endlessly expecting input.
+By using `dd count=...`, you will get a clean exit and be notified about it by the FIN marker.

-Then, ssh or whatever is necessary to get a shell on the remote device.
-Again, locally:
+Then, ssh or whatever is necessary to get a shell on the remote device from within the just started `pscl` session.
+On a second terminal locally:

 `dd if=lfile.bin|nc 127.0.0.1 1234`